Updated January 2017

 In the economy category, our favorite brand is the Graco Pack ‘n Play — one that comes with a “Newborn Napper” or “Cuddle Cove” feature.
 The Napper (pictured below) sits on top of the Pack ‘n Play and cups the baby on all sides; it’s like putting an egg into a carton.
 It’s perfect for the first couple of months.

-You can move the Pack ‘n Play around your house very easily and it assembles and disassembles in about 30 seconds.
+You can move the Pack ‘n Play around your house fairly easily and it assembles and disassembles in about 30 seconds.
 When taken down, it folds into a nice, portable, rectangular package that you can easily take anywhere.
 Far and away, it’s the most useful baby item we have bought to date (and no, Graco doesn’t pay me to say this stuff).